MarkB19988/Glossary-of-Programming-Terms/README.md

   ##### 3. Debugging Process

   In software development, debugging is the act of locating and fixing any errors in your code.
 Debugging is a key aspect of software testing and is an essential part of software development in general.
 The process of debugging starts as soon as the fist lines of code are written and continues to grow as more code is written and begins to take the form of a full software program.
 In a large program that has thousands of lines of code, the process of debugging can be made simpler and quicker by using strategies such as unit tests, code reviews and pair programming.

+  The process of debugging is as follows:

+  1. Find and Describe the bug

+  Although not a part of the process itself, in order to fix a bug you need to find one in the first place.
+A good place to start is using unit testing to find errors and bugs in small sections of code.
+Once found you have to describe what is going wrong.

+  2. Reproduce and Snapshot

+  Once a bug is found, you must next try to reproduce the bug when you run the program again.
+Once the bug happens, you need to 'snapshot' the bug.
+This involves you finding out the state of your code at the time of the bug (e.g. The values of variables, which function is running?)

+  3. Analyse the Snapshot

+  Once you have the snapshot, you can use this information to dig deeper into the code and see if individual functions are producing the error.
+Once you identify a possible cause, you can begin to test possible solutions.

+  4. Test Solution(s)

+  Now you have a possible solution, you need to test it.
+If the solution fixes the bug and doesn't introduce any new bugs into the code, your solution was succesful and the debugging process is complete.
+If it does not correct it or introduces new errors you need to repeat these steps until the bug is corrected.

   ##### 4. Advantages of using an IDE

   Using an IDE has many advantages over using a normal text editor.
 Firstly, a normal text editor has no way to assist you if you were to make a spelling or a syntax error.
 When using an IDE, it can have the language you are writing in stored so that it can predidct what you are trying to type and offer you a possible end to your line of code.
-It can also tell you when it is expecting to see a ; or other syntax and tell you what line it is missing from.
+It can also tell you when it is expecting to see a ';' or other syntax and tell you what line it is missing from.

   Another advantage of using an IDE is that most IDE's have a way to run your code built into the software itself, this can save time on having to run your code in another program.